Difference Between Medicare and Medicaid

 Medicare has four basic categories covering various overheads.
 The broad categories are hospitalization, necessary medical services, prescription drugs, and supplementary coverage.

 People with disabilities, children, and adults avail the services.
-It covers the cost of nursing facilities for those who have no means of paying for it.
+It covers the cost of nursing facilities for those who have no means of paying for them.

 Comparison Table